-It defies credulity that Plaintiff and its counsel continue to litigate this matter, insisting that "good cause" exists to do so-while findings of fact in related proceedings show otherwise.4 Plaintiff's motions are premised upon nothing more than chutzpah, as Plaintiff and its counsel
+It defies credulity that Plaintiff continues to litigate this matter, insisting that "good cause" exists to do so-while findings of fact in related proceedings show otherwise.
+Plaintiff's motions are premised upon nothing more than chutzpah, as Plaintiff

-"suffer from 'that quality enshrined in a man who, having killed his mother and father, throws himself on the mercy of the court because he is an orphan.'
+"suffer[s] from 'that quality enshrined in a man who, having killed his mother and father, throws himself on the mercy of the court because he is an orphan.'
 Chutzpah [then] amounts to a total denial of personal responsibility, that renders others speechless and incredulous."